Film and Video Editors

 Projected Growth Rate

-Employment of Film and Video Editors is projected to grow 13 percent from 2018 to 2028, faster than average compared to all occupations.
+Employment of Film and Video Editors is projected to grow 9 percent from 2022 to 2032, about as fast as average compared to all occupations.

 No Data Available